vineetsarpal/tab-tub/README.md

-# Tab Tub
+# TabTub

-Effortlessly manage your browser tabs with Tab Tub – a simple yet powerful Chrome extension designed to help you organize and revisit important links with ease.
+Effortlessly manage your browser tabs with TabTub – a simple yet powerful Chrome extension designed to help you organize and revisit important links with ease.

 ## 🚀 Features